CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/3000-3099/3001-Minimum moves to capture queen.md

 ## Problem Description

-There is a 1-indexed $8 \times 8$ chessboard containing 3 pieces.
+There is a 1-indexed 8 x 8 chessboard containing 3 pieces.

 You are given 6 integers a, b, c, d, e, and f where: